Charles Schwab Corporation: Acquisition by Bank of America and return to independence

 In January 2004, Schwab acquired SoundView Technology Group for $345 million to add equity research capabilities.
 David S. Pottruck, who had spent the majority of his 20 years at the brokerage as Charles R. Schwab's right-hand man, shared the CEO title with the company's founder from 1998 to 2003.
 In May 2003, Mr. Schwab stepped down, and gave Pottruck sole control as CEO.
 On July 24, 2004, the company's board fired Pottruck, replacing him with its founder and namesake.
 News of Pottruck's removal came as the firm had announced that overall profit had dropped 10%, to $113 million, for the second quarter, driven largely by a 26% decline in revenue from customer stock trading.

 After coming back into control, Mr. Schwab conceded that the company had "lost touch with our heritage", and quickly refocused the business on providing financial advice to individual investors.
 He also rolled back Pottruck's fee hikes.
 The company rebounded, and earnings began to turn around in 2005, as did the stock.
 The share price was up as high as 151% since Pottruck's removal, ten times since the return of Charles Schwab.
 The company's net transfer assets, or assets that come from other firms, quadrupled from 2004 to 2008.
-Schwab's YieldPlus fund drew controversy during the 2007 financial crisis because of its -31.7% return.
+Schwab's YieldPlus fund drew controversy during the 2008 financial crisis because of its -31.7% return.
 Investors in the Schwab YieldPlus Fund, including Charles Schwab himself, lost $1.1 billion.
 Schwab closed the YieldPlus funds in 2011.
 In April 2007, the company acquired The 401(k) Company.

+Switch to NASDAQ

+On December 15, 2005, Charles Schwab announced that it would transition from a dual listing on both the New York Stock Exchange and the NASDAQ to exclusively listing its common stock on the NASDAQ and change its symbol from "SCH" to "SCHW" starting December 20, 2005 at the stock market open.

 On July 22, 2008, Walter W. Bettinger, the previous chief operating officer, was named chief executive, succeeding the company's namesake.
-Charles R. Schwab remained executive chairman of the company and said in a statement that he would "continue to serve as a very active chairman".
+Charles R. Schwab remained executive chairman of the company and said that he would "continue to serve as a very active chairman".

+On February 22, 2010, Charles Schwab switched its stock exchange listing back to the New York Stock Exchange.

 In 2011, the company acquired OptionsXpress.
 The company also acquired Compliance11, Inc., a provider of compliance software.
 In 2012, it acquired ThomasPartners, an asset management firm.

 On July 1, 2020, the company acquired Wasmer, Schroeder & Company, an independent investment manager of fixed income in separately managed accounts with $10.7 billion in assets under management.

 On May 26, 2020, the company acquired USAA's investment management accounts for $1.8 billion in cash.

 In June 2020, the company began allowing investors to purchase fractional shares.

-On October 6, 2020, the company acquired TD Ameritrade.